 And we don’t just mean food.
-Take time to take care of yourself or your productivity will be low no matter how many new habits you implement.
+Take time for yourself or your productivity will be low no matter how many new habits you implement.
 Make sure you’re getting enough sleep — coffee is amazing, but it’s not going to magically give you back 8 hours of sleep.
 Want to be at your best?
 Do the best you can to take care of yourself first.

-Watch that movie that always hits you in the gut, listen to your hype song in the morning before heading into the office, read books by successful people in your field, listen to podcasts that get your fire burning, or watch a motivating TED talk.
+Watch that movie that always hits you in the gut, listen to your hype song in the morning before starting your work day, read books by successful people in your field, listen to podcasts that get your fire burning, or watch a motivating TED talk.
 Whatever you have to do — keep yourself properly motivated.

 Who would’ve thought that facing fears would help us get shit done?
 Lizzie Benton, a specialist establishing effective company cultures, has an interesting approach to getting productive.